 Ghost Hunting Events £46.00 per person

-Event details for overnight ghost hunts, ghost nights and ghost hunting experiences that Ghost Hunt Events have planned for Devon, Dorset, Kent, East Sussex, Essex, London, Suffolk & Oxfordshire.
+Event details for overnight ghost hunts, ghost nights and ghost hunting experiences that Ghost Hunt Events have planned for Dorset, East Sussex, Essex, Kent, Suffolk Shropshire & Wiltshire.

 Tickets from £40 per person